Liga Malaysia (1982–1988): Origin

-The concept of an annual competition between the states in Malaysia goes back more than 100 years with the advent of the Malaya Cup in 1921, while league football also existed around that time but was not structured and leagues such as the Selangor Amateur Football League was confined only to clubs in the Kuala Lumpur area.
+The concept of an annual competition between the states in Malaysia goes back with the advent of the Malaya Cup in 1921.
 In 1967, the Malaya Cup was renamed as the Malaysia Cup, while state leagues were being run by their respective state football associations that covered wider geographical areas.
 In 1979, the FAM introduced a new format for the Malaysia Cup with the introduction of a league stage qualification round for the tournament.
 The football league competition involved the representative sides of the state football associations, the armed forces and representative sides from Brunei and Singapore.
-The format was initially intended primarily as a qualifying tournament for the knockout stages of the Malaysia Cup.

 League trophy introduction

 It was not until 1982 that a league trophy was introduced to recognise the winners of the preliminary stage as the league champions.
 Over the years, the league competition gained an important stature in its own right.
 From 1982 until 1988 the league held an amateur status and continued its purpose as a qualifying round for the Malaysia Cup.
-It wasn't until 1989 that the league was succeeded by the formation of Liga Semi-Pro and the progression of Malaysian football towards semi-professional status.
+It wasn't until 1989 that the league was succeeded by the formation of the Liga Semi-Pro.